REmatchChile/REmatch-docs/tutorial.md

 16. `$`: end of document
 17. `!var{e}`: capture variables

 Operators 1. to 16. are standard RegEx operators, and in the absence of capture variables (operator 17.), they behave similarly to any standard RegEx library.
-The key difference in REQL is the inclusion of *capture variables*, which work similarly to capture groups from RegEx but with finding all matches.
+The key difference in REQL is the inclusion of *capture variables*, which work similarly to RegEx's capture groups but with a novel semantics for finding all matches.

+This tutorial will cover all the operators displayed above through examples.
+We will start by covering the standard RegEx operators (1. to 14.) and then present capture variables.
+Note that we will explain the operators for the beginning and end of a document (operators 15. and 16.) later in the tutorial after we introduce capture variables.

-In the following, we will cover all the operators displayed above through examples.
-Suppose you are already a RegEx expert (namely, you know operators 1 to 16).
-In that case, you can probably skip the next section and jump directly to the section where capture variables are explained.
-However, we always recommend going through the whole tutorial so you can get a better feeling of how REQL and REmatch work.
-So, let's start.
+If you're already familiar with RegEx operators 1. to 14., you might consider skipping ahead to the section on capture variables.
+However, we strongly recommend going through the entire tutorial.
+Even if you're an expert, this will give you a comprehensive understanding of how REQL and REmatch work, enhancing your overall learning experience.
+So, let's get started.

 # Standard RegEx operators in REQL